Engel v. Vitale (1962)

 The saying goes “as long as there are tests, there will be prayer in schools.”
 And individual students can indeed pray for straight A’s or for other reasons.
 But the Supreme Court decision in Engel v.
 Vitale (1962) held that official recitation of prayers in public schools violated the First Amendment’s Establishment Clause.
 The ruling is hailed by some as a victory for religious freedom, while criticized by others as striking a blow to the nation’s religious traditions.

 “Almighty God, we acknowledge our dependence upon Thee, and we beg Thy blessings upon us, our parents, our teachers and our Country.”
-If a public school student were to say this non-denominational prayer quietly to herself, there would be no constitutional conflict.
+If a public school student were to say this non-denominational prayer quietly to him or herself, there would be no constitutional conflict.
 If a group of students were to assemble before school and say this prayer aloud, there would be no constitutional conflict.
 But what if all public schools in a state began the day with a formal recitation of this prayer?
 Known as the “Regents Prayer” this invocation was used to open the school day in New York public schools for much of our nation’s history.
 Students who did not wish to say it could choose to remain silent or stand outside the room, and face no penalty.
 This practice was challenged in the landmark Supreme Court case Engel v.
 Vitale.
 (1962).

 The First Amendment says “Congress shall make no law respecting an establishment of religion.”
 This was originally added to the Constitution to keep the federal government from establishing a national religion, and to stop it from interfering with establishments of religion in the states.
 Today, the amendment is often used to keep religion out of government spaces such as public schools, libraries, and courtrooms.
 Challenges to religion in schools grew in the Twentieth Century for two reasons: The growth of public schools in the twentieth century, combined with the Supreme Court’s use of the Fourteenth Amendment to apply First Amendment limitations to the states.
 In Engel v.
 Vitale, the Court ruled that for public schools to hold official recitation of prayers violated the Establishment Clause.